shimulcse22/LoginRegistrationApp/README.md

 # LoginRegistrationApp
-This is my login registration Application
+This is my  first login registration Application.